stefanuebe/vaadin-fullcalendar/docs/main/home.md

 # FullCalendar web component addon
-This addon is an integration of the FullCalendar as a Flow component for Vaadin 23+.
+This addon is an integration of the FullCalendar as a Flow component.
 It is based on the latest version of the FullCalendar library 6.x.

-For Vaadin 14-22, please use 4.x.
+## Requirements / versions / support
+The addon is built against Vaadin 14.x and Java 8, but is intended to be used with the latest major Vaadin version and thus also supports Vaadin 23 and 24 / Java 11+.

-**Note** Any version prior to the current major version is not supported anymore.
+Addon versions prior to the current major version are not supported anymore.
 If you need a fix for such a version feel free to fork the project.
 You may create an issue, but due to limited time it is very unlikely, that we will fix it.